titanscouting/titanscouting.github.io/api/DB connection.md

 *Note: while we currently use the same database for testing and production, this* **will** *change in the future.
 Be cognizant of this change when it comes to protect our data*

 ## Configuring WSL development
-  1. Obtain the MongoDB connection URI from the Titan Scouting lead.
   2. Open a command prompt in WSL (either from the Start Menu or from VS Code will do).
   3. Type `nano ~/.bashrc` to edit your user's .bashrc file.
 This file is executed when you first log into WSL.
   4. Navigate to the end of the file using your arrow keys.